The Root Causes of Complex Chronic Illness and Pain, and the Path to Recovery

 The above techniques are ways to gently reclaim your safety, sovereignty, and resiliency.

 This journey is as much about personal recovery as it is about collective liberation and community action.
 Why is it that so many people experience chronic illness?
 Think about how our dominant society treats wellness as something individuals are responsible for, and does not prioritize collective care.
 True wellness doesn’t happen in a vacuum; it requires systemic change, safety, and inclusion in our communities.
-It’s also about advocating for anti-oppressive and anti-racist systemic changes that create inclusive and resilient communities—because true wellness requires support beyond the individual, it is about the collective, caring for one another.
+Community wellness takes advocating for anti-oppressive and anti-racist systemic changes that create inclusive and resilient communities.
+True wellness requires support beyond the individual, it is about the collective, caring for one another.
 It is a return to interdependence and community care.

 What Does this Apply to?